rolandu/nextcloud-tests/README.md

 pip install -r requirements.txt
 ```

-### Upload testfile
+### Upload testfile to your Nextcloud

 The tests also include testing a static test file that is supposed to already be there before the tests start.
 Please
 manually upload `test_data/test-textfile.txt` to your Nextcloud test user's base directory.

 *Why does this test exist?
 I had some trouble with the encryption module at some point which made files unreadable after
-an upgrade, so I wanted to verify if existing data remained readable after an upgrade.*
+an upgrade, so I wanted to verify if existing data remained readable after an upgrade.
+This file is supposed to always stay in the test user's directory so we can check if it remains readable after the upgrade.*

 ### Configuration